Daneelv/Wedding-site/README.md

 ## Intro

-So this was my very first NEXT.JS project, I built a wedding invitation site, which we did not end up using due to covid.
-But it was good practice
+So this was my very first NEXT.JS project, a wedding invitatio website (which we did not end up using due to covid), but it was good practice
-The site is very dynamic, each user (invite) receives a unique ID that gets passed via a query parameter in the URL, which makes each URL unique for each invite.
+The site is very dynamic,most config is done in the database.
+Each user (invite) receives a unique ID, this ID gets passed through a query string, which makes each URL unique for each invite.
-If the URL does not match to one in the database, then the user will be redirected to a 404 page.
+If the URL ID does not match to one in the database, then the user will be redirected to a 404 page.

-I built the site so that we can write a personlised message for each invite.
+Each invite can be customised with a personal message ect.
 Theres also a family member section that shows info for only family members about the wedding.
-THe RSVP page is also dynamic, with built in cut off times ect.
+The RSVP page is also dynamic, with built in cut off times ect.

 Database used: postgres (hosted on a free elephantSQL package) Next.JS hosted at Vercel
 Images hosted on cloudinary

 ## Getting Started